ad-pump/calculator-demo/README.md

 There is no ideal refresh rate, however we recommend you using 15 seconds.
 You can alos try diffrent values by keeping the refresh rate as a Firebase remote config parameter and check which ones are giving you better yeild.
 Setting a very lower values such as 5 seconds might end up in low ecpm.

-**Please make sure you use different placement name for the placement created for different BannerView**
+PS:**Please make sure you use different placement name for the placement created for different BannerView**